cdavoren/dotfiles/install-guide.md

-# Install Notes for Ubuntu Server 17.10
+# Install Notes for Ubuntu Server

+Notes for Ubuntu Server 17.10

+Valid as at 7th December 2017.

 ## Enable host-only network interface